thitemple/thecodingtemple.dev/_posts/2015-09-02-talking-about-es15-classes.md

 tags: [es2015,es6,javascript]
 category: code
 ---
-**Update:** I have also [recorded a video about classes](https://youtu.be/p1jCfPIBh0M), if you want to watch it in adition to reading this post.
+**Update:** I have also [recorded a video about classes](https://youtu.be/p1jCfPIBh0M), if you want to watch it in addition to reading this post.

 JavaScript has always been an object-oriented language.
 It never had a class definition, but the same behavior could be achieved using constructor functions and the prototype object.

 Although many people like that, there are a lot of people who don't.
 So, [JavaScript libraries](http://jsclass.jcoglan.com/){:target="_blank"} were created to "solve this problem".

 Now in ES15 we have the capability of creating classes, which under the hoods, use the same technique of constructor functions and prototype objects.
-Details you don't really have to know, if all you're doing is ES15, but I think you should anyway. ;)
+Details you don't really have to know if all you're doing is ES15, but I think you should anyway. ;)
 So, to define a class in ES15 is really simple.

 {% highlight js %}